+1. No person shall undertake any land disturbing activity on a tract that disturbs one or more acres without obtaining the following:

+a.
+An NCG01 permit by completing and submitting an electronic notice of intent (E-NOI) form requesting a certificate of coverage (COC) and obtaining the coverage certificate under the NCG01 Construction Site Stormwater General Permit.
+The letter of approval from the City shall contain a notice of the NCG01 permit requirement and the acreage approved for disturbance

+b.
+A stamped and approved soil erosion and sedimentation control plan subject to Section 28.4.A.

-No person shall undertake any land disturbing activity subject to this chapter without first obtaining a permit from the city engineer.
-The only exception to this requirement is a land disturbing activity that:
+c.
+A land disturbance permit from the Stormwater Administrator.
+The only exceptions to the requirement for a land disturbance permit are land disturbing activities that:

-(1)  Has been preapproved by the city engineer at a preconstruction conference;
+(1)  Have been preapproved by the Stormwater Administrator at a preconstruction conference for the purpose of installing erosion and sedimentation control measures indicated on the approved plan: or;

-(2)  Is for the purpose of fighting fires;
+(2)  Are for the purpose of fighting fires; or

-(3)  Is for the stockpiling of raw or processed sand, stone, or gravel in material processing plants and storage yards, provided that sediment control measures are utilized to protect against off-site damage; or
+(3)  Are for the stockpiling of raw or processed sand, stone, or gravel in existing material processing plants and existing storage yards, provided that sediment control measures are utilized to protect against off-site damage; or

-(4)  Does not exceed one acre of disturbed area.
+(4)  Do not equal or exceed one acre of disturbed area.
 In determining the size of the disturbed area, lands being developed as a unit will be aggregated regardless of ownership.
 Although a plan and a permit may not be required for activity comprising less than one acre, such activity is subject to all other requirements of this chapter.